 Please note that other special rules may apply if you fish in the Nord-du-Québec region.

-Fishing in a salmon river
+Fishing for salmon in a salmon river

 Because salmon rivers are usually managed by an organization of some kind, different sectors of the same river may have status as a ZEC, a wildlife reserve, a provincial park, an outfitter with exclusive rights or a private property.
 Special conditions may therefore apply, depending on the specific location of the watercourse.
 In addition to the general rules (fishing periods, quotas and limits, authorized gear), you must therefore make sure you comply with the requirements of the fishing territory concerned.